Your workers' comp rates in New Hampshire depend on your industry and team size.

 Alternative Work Requirement for Larger Employers

 New Hampshire requires businesses with six or more employees to create temporary alternative work programs for injured workers.
 Meeting this requirement saves you money because workers' comp pays 60% of lost wages when employees can't work, but pays nothing when they perform modified duties.
 You'll pay their full wages, but they remain productive contributors instead of staying home.
-Effective return-to-work programs improve your experience modification rate by 10-20% over three years, translating to thousands in annual premium savings.
+Effective return-to-work programs improve your experience modification rate by 10% to 20% over three years, translating to thousands in annual premium savings.

 Out-of-State Work Coverage Enforcement

 New Hampshire recently started enforcing requirements that employers list the state on their workers' comp policies when any employee performs work there.
 Your premium calculations use New Hampshire's class codes and rates for payroll earned in the state, which may differ from your home state's costs.
 Since New Hampshire's rates run below the national average, allocating more payroll here versus higher-cost states can reduce your overall premium.
-Work with your agent to ensure Item 3A lists all states where your employees work, avoiding penalties of $2,500 plus $100 per employee daily.
+Work with your agent to ensure Item 3A lists all states where your employees work, avoiding penalties of $2,500 plus $100 per employee per day.

 How Much Workers' Comp Insurance Do I Need in New Hampshire?